TechnicJelle/BlueMapOfflinePlayerMarkers/README.md

 If you want specific players to not get offline markers, you can hide them from BlueMap by using a plugin like [BlueMapPlayerControl](https://github.com/TechnicJelle/BlueMapPlayerControl) (also by me).

+By default, banned players also don't show up.
+You can change this in the config, though.

+If you want to permanently hide a player from the map, you can also just delete their playerdata file from your server.

 For a Fabric port of this plugin, please see [this fork by syorito-hatsuki](https://github.com/syorito-hatsuki/BlueMapOfflinePlayerMarkersFabric)

 ## [Click here to download!](../../releases/latest)